rakyll/gotest/README.md

 $ GOTEST_PALETTE="magenta,white" gotest -v github.com/rakyll/hey
 ```

-The output will have `magenta` for failed test cases and `white` for succeeding test cases.
+The output will have `magenta` for failed test cases and `white` for passing test cases.

 You can specify the color for skipped tests also: